Letter from The Editor

 I was inspired to create Mythos because the way we speak about the feminine life never seems to get past the facade of knowing essential to the creation of perpetual allure.
 The production of this allure has tangible economic value, and is self-sustaining only at the cost of every woman viewing the flows and encounters of her everyday existence as objects of public consumption.

-“Mythos” as an etymological idea plays on the cultural nexus from which our womanhood emerges.
+As an etymological idea, "mythos" plays on the cultural nexus from which our womanhood emerges.
 From our personal, cultural, and political histories of womanhood, we select, experience, and become ourselves.
 The magazine aims to revere the hard faces of contemporary femininity both visually and textually, push the boundaries of women’s journalism, and democratize accessibility to the hidden wisdom of the women that surround us.